FatherNelson/clearblade-insecure/README.md

 - [Product Documentation][product-docs]
 - [Client Library Documentation][javasdk]

+## ClearBlade IoT Core Samples Java

+The sample apps demonstrates registry and device creation for ClearBlade IoT Core.
+These are two of the over fifteen samples codes that come with the library.

+Note that before you can run the sample, you must configure a Google Cloud PubSub topic for Cloud IoT as described in [the parent README](../README.md).

+Before running the samples, you can set the `GOOGLE_CLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` environment variables to avoid passing them to the sample every time you run it.

+## Setup

+Run the following command to install the libraries and build the sample with
+Maven:

+    mvn clean compile assembly:single

+## Running the sample

 Quick Start
 set an environment variable CLEARBLADE_CONFIGURATION which should point to your service account json file. set an environment variable CLEARBLADE_REGISTRY which should be the name of registry you want to work upon.